-When building a backend service, you’ll often need to implement email sending functionality in your web app.
-You’ve come to the right place if you’re looking to send emails in your Golang app.
+When building a backend service, you’ll often need to add email-sending functionality to your web app.
+You’ve come to the right place if you’re looking to send emails in Go.

 Understanding Email Sending Options in Go